YoeDistro/yoe-distro/docs/oe-yocto-feedback.md

 It is no secret that OpenEmbedded/Yocto has a steep learning curve.
-Many people who try to use it get discouraged and write it off as porely done and impossible to understand.
-This is one of the problems the motivated us to create Yoe.
+Many people who try to use it get discouraged and write it off as poorly done and impossible to understand.
+This is one of the problems that motivated us to create Yoe.

 Below is some of the feedback we've collected and links to various discussions.